 Light Control Basics, the class I teach at the Photographic Center NW, has a series of assignments beginning with available light, and progressing to a full studio strobe setup.
-Click on an image to get a slideshow with captions.
+Click on an image to enlarge it.

 Here are some examples of the first assignment, “Window Light 360”.
 The model is about 8 – 10 ft from the window, and the photographer takes pictures of the model from all angles, with the model turning to face the photographer.